 Everyone knows plants absorb carbon dioxide to help create oxygen, but some houseplants can even act as natural air purifiers by helping balance the amount of chemicals, humidity, and even mold spores in your air.

 “Air-cleaning” plants also make a great gift because they’re famously easy to care for.
 If you need help choosing the right air-cleaning plant for a gift, read out complete guide here.

 Indoor Air Quality Monitor

-If you know someone that is especially concerned with how the air in their home affects their health, consider buying them an Awair–a device that tracks toxins and chemicals in your air, then provides you with personalized recommendations to help you stay safe and healthy.
-Learn more about Awair here.
+If you know someone that is especially concerned with how the air in their home affects their health, consider buying them an Awair 2nd Edition.
+Awair 2nd Edition tracks invisible fine dust and chemicals in your air and provides you with personalized recommendations to help you stay safe and healthy.
+Learn more about Awair 2nd Edition here.